Physics with Nuclear Astrophysics BSc (Hons) or MPhys – 2022 entry

 Physics with Nuclear Astrophysics placements

-BSc Physics students have the option of taking a Professional Training Year which can add real value to your learning experience.
+BSc students have the option of taking a Professional Training placement, which can add real value to their learning experience.

 Over the years, we’ve placed our students with many companies and laboratories, including: